Providing TB Testing, Diagnosis and Treatment at Family Urgent Care

 Active vs. Latent Tuberculosis (Explained With Symptoms)

-Active tuberculosis means that the person has bacteria inside the body that is reproducing and spreading, causing symptoms.
+Active tuberculosis means that the person has bacteria inside the body that are reproducing and spreading, causing symptoms.
 Since the germs are active, they can spread from person to person if they come in close contact.

-On the other hand, latent TB infection is the one in which the germs are asleep (dormant), which means that they do not reproduce nor do they cause any symptoms.
-However, the bacteria might get active at any stage of life, become contagious and cause multiple symptoms such as coughing, sneezing, chest pain, fever and chills.
+On the other hand, latent TB infection is one in which the germs are asleep (dormant), which means that they do not reproduce nor do they cause any symptoms.
+However, the bacteria might get active at any stage of life, become contagious and cause multiple symptoms such as coughing, sneezing, chest pain, fever, and chills.

-Needs treatment to recover from the disease
+Treatment | Needs treatment to recover from the disease | Needs treatment to prevent germs from becoming active |

 Types of TB Testing at Urgent Care